adobe/aepsdk-sample-extension-ios/README.md

 - After the above command finishes, open the Xcode workspace:

   ```
-open AEPSampleApp.xcworkspace
+open AEPSampleExtensionSwift.xcworkspace
   ```

-- Run the `AEPSampleApp` target on the simulator of your choice.

 #### Objective-c

-- Navigate to the `Obj-C` directory, and run the following command from terminal:
+- Navigate to the `ObjC` directory, and run the following command from terminal:

   ```
 pod install